EarthObservation/RVT_py/docs/index.rst

 Contributing
 ------------

+The project source code is available on  `GitHub <https://github.com/EarthObservation/RVT_py>`_.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please report any bugs and suggestions for improvements.

 Acknowledgment
 --------------

-Development of RVT was part financed by the European Commission's Culture Programme through the ArchaeoLandscapes Europe project and by the Slovenian Research Agency core funding No. P2-0406, and by research projects No. J6-7085 and No. J6-9395.
+Development of RVT was part financed by the European Commission's Culture Programme through the ArchaeoLandscapes Europe project and by the Slovenian Research Agency core funding No. P2-0406, and by research projects No. J2-9251, No. J6-7085 and No. J6-9395.

 License
 -------